data-science-infinity/data-science-infinity.github.io/_posts/2021-10-30-Time-Series-Modelling-and-Forecasting-in-R.md

 image: "/posts/chris_liverani_unsplash.jpg"
 tags: [R, Time Series, Forecasting]
 ---
-In this project We will be modeling data om average number of goals for English Premier League and forecasting for the future years

----

-The aim of this project is to ***forecast*** the avarage number of goals for English Premier League using data for the previous years.
+The aim of this project is to ***forecast*** the average  number of goals for the English Premier League using data for the previous years.
+I used R programming language to choose the right model, conduct diagnostics and forecast.
+The data showed the average number of goals is decreasing with time, our model predicted that the average number of goals for the future four years will stay low.

 ---